kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

   }
 };
 {% endprism %}
-The "xhr" feature detection has been removed...there's no need to for a `getXHR()` function that does `ActiveXObject` checks.
+The XHR feature detection has been removed...there's no need to for a `getXHR()` function that does `ActiveXObject` checks.
 Instead, our `getArticleInfo` variable is set to a new instance of the `XMLHttpRequest()` object.
 <a name="callback-function"></a>
 <h4 class="h4-guide">Have "readyStateChange" run a callback function</h4>
 Up to this point, we've had "readyStateChange" run AJAX code with a named function up to this point: a function named `loadText()`.
 That works fine but we like, we can use a callback function instead (<a href="/samples/ajax-tutorial-samples/sample06/" target="blank">view the example</a>):